top of page

 Bay Area Science Festival

-This year, we are exhibiting at the Bay Area Science Festival.
-The festival is organized by UCSF and takes place at Oracle Park from 11am-4pm on April 24.
-It's a family-friendly event designed to explore the role of science, engineering, and technology locally and in the world.
-We will be hosting a booth with interactive, hands-on simulations of ocean acidification and climate change for kids.
+festival is a family-friendly event designed to explore the role of science, engineering, and technology locally and globally.
+We hosted an interactive booth with hands-on simulations of ocean acidification and climate change for kids!

 Age_13_Yanjun_Mao_of_China_Winner_of_2022_World_Wildlife_Day_International_Youth_Art_Conte